zararah/zararah.net/_posts/2015/2015-07-21-the-dangerous-internet.md

 His quip that perhaps one day we will "thank" the trolls for making the internet a dangerous place is entirely inappropriate - especially, but not only, given that it is following a true anecdote about a woman who had naked photos of herself sent to her family, friends and colleagues.
 Is he seriously suggesting that the solution to such [criminal acts](http://www.vanityfair.com/hollywood/2014/10/jennifer-lawrence-cover) would be asking the victim to be more "thick-skinned"?

 Bartlett misses opportunities to bring a more nuanced sociocultural perspective to the online spaces he discusses - Wikipedia is mentioned as a place where terrorist Anders Breivik found a place to "nudge public opinion by carefully editing pages", but there is no mention of the Wikipedia community demographic being 90% male, nor the other discriminatory issues that have arisen from such an [elitist community running the online platform](http://www.slate.com/articles/technology/bitwise/2014/12/wikipedia_editing_disputes_the_crowdsourced_encyclopedia_has_become_a_rancorous.html).
-A discussion of how Breivik's edits went unnoticed would have been a welcome and interesting addition to the section.

 Somewhat crucially to the earlier discussions about trolling, he then reveals that he considers **violence** is to be something purely of the offline world: